 Stream on Riverside-Albert Property (Photo by NCC)

-This conservation project is the result of a remarkable collaboration between NCC and the Village of Riverside-Albert.
-While searching for old forest to protect, NCC staff discovered water reservoirs on the privately owned property.
-These reservoirs were providing the water supply for Riverside-Albert’s 300 residents under a 100-year “water lease” that was about to expire.
-NCC staff met with the landowner, then the village, to work out an arrangement that would benefit everyone.
-With the help of multiple partners, the land was secured for conservation of both the forest habitat and the Village’s water supply.
+This conservation project is the result of a remarkable collaboration.
+While searching for old forest to protect, NCC staff discovered water reservoirs for the Village of Riverside-Albert.
+The water was provided to residents under a 100-year “water lease” that was about to expire.
+NCC staff met with the landowner, then the Village, to work out an arrangement that would benefit everyone.
+With the help of multiple partners, the land was secured for the conservation of both the forest habitat and the water supply.
 It was a win-win-win for NCC, the community and nature.

 NCC now conserves and cares for the forest.
-The ownership of the 22 acres (nine hectares) immediately surrounding the reservoirs will be transferred to the Village of Riverside-Albert for conservation and management of the water supply.
+Ownership of nine hectares immediately surrounding the reservoirs has been transferred to the Village of Riverside-Albert for conservation and management of the water supply.

 Partners in conservation

 Conservation of this property was made possible with funding from:

 - Government of Canada, under the Natural Areas Conservation Program

 - New Brunswick Regional Development Corporation

 - McCain Foundation